Skip to main content

 It is not currently known to what extent Phytophthera species, such as the one that causes Sudden Oak Death, have affected these plant communities on Mt.
 Tam.

-A recent analysis of projected future vegetation changes forecasted increases in shrublands, especially chamise-dominated chaparral (Cornwell et al., 2012).
-However, even chaparral species that are adapted to or tolerant of very dry conditions are not immune to drought stress, and may suffer under hotter, drier climate scenarios (Jacobsen et al., 2007; Paddock et al., 2013).
+Projected future vegetation changes for the San Francisco Bay Area include increases in shrublands, especially chamise-dominated chaparral (Cornwell et al., 2012; Ackerly et al., 2015).
+Yet even chaparral species that are adapted to—or tolerant of—very dry conditions are not immune to drought stress, and may suffer under hotter, drier climate scenarios in their current distributions (Jacobsen et al., 2007; Paddock et al., 2013).
+As a result, these shrub-dominated vegetation types are expected to shift toward the coast at lower elevations.

 resources